Police identify woman killed by bystander after she allegedly opened fire outside dispensary

-Tulsa Police on Monday identified the woman who was killed by an armed citizen after she allegedly shot at people outside of a medical marijuana dispensary.
+Tulsa police on Monday identified the woman who was killed by an armed citizen after she allegedly shot at people outside a medical marijuana dispensary.

 The woman was identified as Ashley Porter, 34.

 About 6:30 p.m.
 Friday, Porter drove to a dispensary in the 5300 block of North Peoria Avenue and parked.
-Several people were outside of the business, including the owner who was speaking with a man in a truck, Tulsa Police Lt.
-Watkins said.
+Several people were outside of the business, including the owner who was speaking with a man in a truck, Tulsa police Lt.
+Brandon Watkins said.

 “It made her angry that the pickup truck was blocking her access,” Watkins said.